Nosskirneh/NextUp-Public/README.md

 It was a requested feature to have translations of the "Next Up" label.

 Do you know a language that NextUp isn't translated to yet and want to help?
 First make sure that the language is not already translated and uploaded [here](https://github.com/Nosskirneh/NextUp-Public/blob/master/translations).
 Refer to the [English translation]([API.md](https://github.com/Nosskirneh/NextUp-Public/blob/master/translations/en.lproj)) within this repo.
 Copy its folder, change its name to your [country's code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) (see column 639-1) and translate the `Localizable.strings` file.
-Zip it and send me the zip somehow (email visible from Cydia for example) or open a pull request to this repo.
+Zip it and send me the zip somehow (email adress can be found from within Cydia for example) or open a pull request to this repo.

 ## Issues